Fruit of the spirit: Faithfulness

 There’s no greater testament to God’s provision than sacrificing His own Son for our sins so we can have everlasting life.
 But beyond that, God is faithful in providing for us in the day-to-day.
 God may not always provide in the way we anticipate, but He provides nonetheless.

-In Matthew, Jesus mentions several times how our heavenly Father cares for us:
+In Matthew, there are several references in Scripture on faithfulness as Jesus explains how our heavenly Father cares for us:

 These verses display the abundance of love God has for us.
 We can step forward with confidence knowing that God was, is, and always will be faithful to us in His provision.